WildKnitter/MEAN_Final_Project/server/README.md

-# MEAN_Lab5: Server for the Capstone Project - Hip to be Square!
+# MEAN_Final_Project: Server for the Capstone Project - Hip to be Square!
 Server for Capstone - Node/Express/PostgreSQL/Sequelize

 ## Site Author